orchidsoftware/orchid.software/source/en/docs/access.md

 > **Note.** Permissions are not a substitute for `Gate` or `Policies` included in the framework frame.

-## Usage

-The user has several options for managing roles:

-### hasAccess

-This method will strictly require passed permission to be valid to grant access.
+Method `hasAccess` will strictly require passed permission to be valid to grant access.

 ```php
 // Check is carried out both for the user and for his role
 Auth::user()->hasAccess($string);
 ```

-###  hasAnyAccess

-This method will grant access if any permission passes the check.
+Method `hasAnyAccess` will grant access if any permission passes the check.

 ```php
 $user = User::find(1);